edgi-govdata-archiving/overview/README.md

 Our GitHub organization, chat, and in-person events have a [Code of Conduct](./CONDUCT.md) and [Contributor Guidelines](./CONTRIBUTING.md).

----
-:information_source: **Welcome Mozilla Global Sprinters!** :wave: :tada: :confetti_ball:

-We're excited to work with you!
-We've moved our Sprint-specific intro material [into a HackPad](https://hackmd.io/AwFgHMoGwGYLQEYBGUBMcTAIYjlhCuAxkWAKaEhlRZJhA===#) -- please check it out in its new location!

----

 ## Table of Contents

 - [Get Involved](#get-involved)